 In this course, students will explore how organizations apply social media strategies to achieve their goals.
 They will seek out and evaluate case studies in social media that include best practices and blunders.
 Topics include social media content development and platforms as well as managing the rapid growth and change in this medium.
 Students will create a social media strategy for an organization or product.
-Online only.
 3 credits.

 COMU 485 Communications and Media Capstone

 As the capstone for the B.A. in Communications and Media, COMU 485 provides students with the opportunity to integrate knowledge and skills gained throughout the program.
 Students will identify a real world challenge and apply their understanding of culture, media, ethics, and technology as well as their skills in data analytics, presentation, and media creation to propose solutions to this challenge.
-Online only.
 3 credits.

 COMU 499 Independent Study